Interfaces + Open Design / Foundation

 1:16

-Search powers context
+Search is context engineering

 “alternative to this one before.
 This is essentially what context engineering looks like.
 So context engineering when we talk about it is the art or engineering techniques about how from all of the possible context sources we have,...”